Opinion dynamics and wisdom under out-group discrimination: Definitions, theorems, and proofs

 where an eigenvalue is called \emph{semisimple} if its algebraic multiplicity equals its geometric multiplicity.
 The \emph{algebraic multiplicity} of an eigenvalue $\lambda$ is the number of times it is repeated as a root of the characteristic polynomial $\chi(\lambda)=\det{(\mathbf{A}-\lambda\textbf{I}_n)}$, where $\mathbf{I}_n$ is the $n\times n$ identity matrix.
-The \emph{geometric multiplicity} is the number of linearly independent eigenvectors associated with $\lambda$. \end{theorem} The below result bounds the spectral radius of a matrix $\mathbf{A}$ in terms of matrix $p$-norms, as we define now. \begin{definition} The \emph{$p$-norm}, for $p\in\real\cup\set{\infty}$, $p\ge 1$, of a matrix $\mathbf{A}$ is defined as
+The \emph{geometric multiplicity} is the number of linearly independent eigenvectors associated with $\lambda$. \end{theorem}